ragsvp/ragsvp/README.md

 ## Professional Summary

 - *I specialize in multi-cloud environments, DevOps practices, and crafting comprehensive cloud solutions across Microsoft Azure and Google Cloud.*
-- *With over 5 years of experience, I lead DevOps implementations and oversee the design, deployment, and maintenance of cloud services.*
+- *With over 5 years of experience, I lead DevOps and Cloud IaaS, PaaS, SaaS implementations and oversee the design, deployment, and maintenance of cloud services.*

 ## Top Skill-Set